 This year, Bloomberg got a background check initiative onto the ballots of Maine and Nevada.
 Given the supposed 90% support that the media tells us that there is for these polls and the massive financial support provided by Bloomberg, one would think that these initiatives in states such as Nevada and Maine would be slam dunks.
 Yet, Bloomberg lost in Maine by 4 percent, and won in Nevada by just 0.8 percent.
 Bloomberg’s initiative only eked out the win in Nevada because of the $20 million spent to support it, amounting to an incredible $35.30 per vote.
-He outspent his opponents by a factor of three – in Maine, the $8 million he spent out did the other side by a factor of six.
+He outspent his opponents by a factor of three – in Maine, the $8 million he spent outdid the other side by a factor of six.
 Bloomberg was responsible for more than 90 percent of the money going to support these ballot measures.

 A new Nevada law requiring background checks for private party gun sales was deemed unenforceable Wednesday, days before it was to take effect because the FBI refuses to conduct them and the state lacks authority to do so.

 The opinion issued by the office of Republican Attorney General Adam Laxalt left gun enthusiasts elated and proponents of background checks reeling from the blow of another setback — the second since 2013 when a bill requiring universal screenings was passed by the Legislature but vetoed by Gov. Brian Sandoval.